newnetdev/NetworkToCode-Class/labs/Ansible_Lab_05_Backup_Restore_Configs.md

 This lab will show how to use Ansible to manage network device configurations and focuses on the process of backing up and re-storing and deploying full configuration files.

-We'll use two main modules to do this:  one that is used to backup the configurations (ntc_save_config) and another that is used to deploy the configurations (NAPALM).
+We'll use two main modules to do this:  one that is used to backup the configurations (ntc_show_command) and another that is used to deploy the configurations (NAPALM).

 ### Task 1 - Backup Configurations